 - Once the outside frame was installed, he installed the inside frame with 2″ by 8″ boards running mainly perpendicular to the outside boards.

 - After the floor frame was done, they added the floor boards!

 - They used 1″ by 6″ boards on top of the frame to complete the “platform.”

 - As far as framing around the tree, they cut the boards as close as they could and worked around them.

-- Next it was time to install the railing.
-He did this with 2″ by 6″s and nailed them into the posts.
-He decided on two sets of rails.
+- Time to install the railing! – He did this with 2″ by 6″s and nailed them into the posts.
+We decided on two sets of rails.

 - Now that the “platform” was complete, he added the “staircase.”